 Supervisors from all over the world are looking for new strategies to address the different issues surrounding informality, which arise mainly as a result of the lack of appropriate formal insurance services for specific segments combined with existing gaps in the legislation.

 The objective of this Supervisory Dialogue is to provide a platform for information sharing on the topic.
 An overview of how informality may affect insurance markets will be provided with an examination of the risks for consumers as well as considerations on how informality may impact the structure and functioning of the sector.
 The event will also stimulate debate by bringing to light the challenges faced by supervisors and exploring approaches adopted by jurisdictions in different regions.

 The dialogue will be restricted to supervisors and is expected to bring together high-ranking representatives from across the region and beyond.

 The Supervisory Dialogue will take place alongside the Fourth meeting of the Sustainable Insurance Forum (SIF), co-hosted by SUSEP and UN Environment, which will be held on Wednesday, May 16, focusing on key sustainability issues in the insurance sector - including climate change risks.
 In addition, a public market event on sustainable insurance issues will be held on the Tuesday May 15 (further information forthcoming).

 We warmly encourage supervisors to take part in all three events.

 The Supervisory Dialogue will have simultaneous translation into Portuguese, Spanish and English.

 Please mark Thursday 17 May in your calendar.
 The provisional agenda and the logistical details for the event will be available on a2ii.org page in the coming weeks.
 To participate in the Supervisory Dialogue, please register here: to the registration form.
 Registrations close on Friday 11 May.

-Scroll down to download the Save the Date for this event.
+Scroll down to download the Save the Date and Practical Info Sheet for this event.

 The International Association of Insurance Supervisors (IAIS)